mynah22/Homelab-Guides/firstIsoVM.md

 - ## Configure Networking
     We are going to set a static IP for the windows server on the same subnet that we configured for PFSense above

-    1. right click start menu > network connections (screenshots [1](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/iso62.jpg)) [2](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/iso63.jpg)))
+    1. right click start menu > network connections (screenshots [1](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/iso62.jpg) [2](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/iso63.jpg)))
     2. click 'change adapter options'.
 Then, right click the Ethernet network and click 'Properties' (screenshots [1](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/iso65.jpg) [2](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/iso64.jpg))
     1. click 'Internet Protocol Version 4', then 'Properties' ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/iso66.jpg))
     1. IPV4 options ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/iso67.jpg))
         - Select the 'use the following IP address' radio button
-        - IP address: this will be the IP of the DNS, DHCP, and IIS server.
+        - IP address: this will be the IP of the windows server (therefore DHCP, and IIS).
 It must be on the same subnet as the PFSense IP you configured for this interface
         - Subnet mask: must match the subnet of the PFSense IP
+        - Gateway: must be the PFSense IP on this interface
-        - DNS servers: 127.0.0.1, 8.8.8.8
+        - DNS servers: 4.4.4.4, 8.8.8.8
         - Click 'OK'
     1. Close windows.
 You may see a pop up asking if you want to be discoverable on this network - click 'Yes' (screenshots [1](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/iso68.jpg) [2](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/iso68.jpg))
 - ## Configure DHCP server